Our Generous Donors

 We acquired our world headquarters building in 2010 through the support of the Colorado Springs Regional Economic Development Corporation (now part of the Greater Colorado Springs Chamber of Commerce) and generous funding from El Pomar Foundation, the Anna Keesling Ackerman Fund and the State of Colorado Economic Development Commission.
 The grant from El Pomar Foundation, Colorado Springs' largest and most-respected philanthropic organization, firmly established our home base in Colorado Springs and guarantees that we will hold our Space Symposium in the area until at least 2026.
 The State of Colorado grant cemented our plans to increase staff size and scope as we grow and expand programs.

-Pictured right: Official open house festivities in January 2012.
+Pictured, left: Official open house festivities in January 2012

 Interested in helping?
 Click here.